riazul701/dev-notes/Hardware/Arduino/_Arduino.md

 **No Electricity Notification**

-* Using Arduino (ESP32/ESP8266) make a system to notify computer using wifi (optional alarm sound), when no electricity.
+* Using Arduino (ESP32/ESP8266) make a system to notify computer using wifi (optional alarm sound), when no electricity and show notification/color-changes/text using i3, polybar, komorebi, glazewm, yasb.
 So that, computer can be turned off quickly after saving works because UPS backup time is very limited.
-  * When using computer remotely, then send no electricity notification to both desktop-environment/window-manager (connected via rustdesk) and terminal tmux (connected via ssh).
+* When using computer remotely, then show no electricity notification/color-changes/text to both desktop-environment/window-manager using i3, polybar, komorebi, glazewm, yasb (connected via rustdesk) and terminal tmux (connected via ssh).
 * Also send no electricity notification to android mobile using internet.
-Wifi router is powered by router-ups.
+* Broadband/SIM wifi router is powered by router-ups.

 **DIY Wifi Smart Plug/Socket**